MayRoseLee/Hello-World/README.md

 # Hello-World
-Review of Git Hub--creating a new repository
+Review of Git Hub--creating a new repository.
+The next day, and I am adding some more changes